Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

 \begin{itemize}

-\item The sole role of GW emission is to dissipate the dipolar bosonic cloud that forms as a result of the instability, but it does not have a significant effect on the evolution of the BH parameters.
-Nevertheless, such GW emission has a very peculiar signature, as discussed in Sec.~\ref{sec:GWs} in the context of GW tests of bosonic clouds around spinning massive BHs.

-\item The mass of the cloud remains a sizeable fraction of the BH total mass over cosmological times, so that such systems can be considered as (quasi)-stationary hairy BHs for any astrophysical purpose.

-\item Nonetheless, the energy-density in the scalar field is negligible because the cloud typically extends over very large distances.
+\item The mass of the cloud remains a sizeable fraction of the BH mass over cosmological times, so that such systems can be considered as (quasi)-stationary hairy BHs for any astrophysical purpose.
+Nonetheless, the energy-density in the scalar field is negligible because the cloud typically extends over very large distances.
 Therefore, the geometry is very well described by the Kerr metric during the entire evolution.
-The prospects of imagining deviations from Kerr due to superradiantly-produced bosonic clouds in the electromagnetic band~\cite{Lu:2014zja,GRAVITY} are low, but such systems are a primary source for observations aiming at testing the Kerr hypothesis through GW detection~\cite{LIGO,VIRGO,KAGRA,ET,ELISA} [cf. Sec.~\ref{sec:GWs} for a discussion].

 \item The role of gas accretion is twofold.
 On the one hand, accretion competes against superradiant extraction of mass and angular momentum.
-On the other hand accretion might produce the optimal conditions for superradiance, for example by increasing the BH spin before the instability becomes effective or by ``pushing'' the BH into the instability region in the Regge plane.
+On the other hand accretion may produce the optimal conditions for superradiance, for example by increasing the BH spin before the instability becomes effective or by ``pushing'' the BH into the instability region in the Regge plane.

-\item The Monte Carlo simulations of Ref.~\cite{Brito:2014wla} confirm that a very generic prediction of BH superradiant instabilities is the existence of holes in the Regge plane.
+\item A very generic prediction of BH superradiant instabilities is the existence of \emph{holes in the Regge plane}.
 For mass accretion near the Eddington rate, such depleted regions are very well described by Eq.~\eqref{region}, which refines the estimate obtained just by comparing the instability time scale against a typical accretion time scale (cf. Sec.~\ref{sec:bounds_mass} below).
 A more sophisticated analysis --~including radiative effects and the geometry of the disk~-- would be important to refine the bounds previously derived~\cite{Arvanitaki:2010sy,Kodama:2011zc,Pani:2012vp,Brito:2013wya}.

-\item Although the instability is strongly suppressed for higher multipoles, the first few $(l,m)$ modes (and not only the dipole with $l=m=1$) can contribute to the depleted region in the Regge plane~\cite{Arvanitaki:2010sy}.
-Because the superradiance condition depends on the azimuthal number $m$, for certain parameters it might occur that the modes with $l=m=1$ are stable, whereas the modes with $l=m=2$ are unstable, possibly with a superradiant extraction stronger than accretion.
-When this is the case, the depleted region of the Regge plane is the union of various holes~\cite{Arvanitaki:2010sy}, as shown in Fig.~\ref{fig:holes} below.

 \end{itemize}